Board of Directors

 Dear CACBT-ACTCC Members, Student Members, and Interested Guests,

-We are pleased to introduce to you our 2025-2026 Board of Directors: Fjola Helgadottir (President), Marlene Taube-Schiff (President-Elect), Andrea Piotrowski (Secretary-Treasurer), Michael Best (Certification Chair), Leanne Kane (Membership Chair), Janani Sankar (Communications and Advocacy Chair), Robert Ferguson (Member-at-Large), Jean-Philippe Gagné (Member-at-Large, Francophone Relations), and Cailyn Fridgen (Student Affiliate Representative).
-Please note that the Past President role is currently unfilled and will be addressed in due course.
+We are pleased to introduce to you our 2026-2027 Board of Directors: Marlene Taube-Schiff (President), Janani Sankar (President-Elect), Fjola Helgadottir (Past President), Ryan Ferguson (Secretary-Treasurer), Michael Best (Certification Chair), Leanne Kane (Membership Chair), Nina Laugesen (Interim Communications and Advocacy Chair), Dean Carcone (Member-at-Large), Jean-Philippe Gagné (Member-at-Large, Francophone Relations), and Cailyn Fridgen (Student Affiliate Representative).

 The CACBT-ACTCC is made up of professionals from diverse mental health backgrounds across Canada who are dedicated to supporting and advancing the association’s mission.
 The CACBT-ACTCC Board comprises volunteers who collaborate closely to guide the growth of CACBT-ACTCC in the areas of training, knowledge advancement, CBT accreditation, and the promotion of CBT education to the Canadian public.
 The Board meets formally every month and it is an honour to work with such a distinct and talented group of individuals, and to serve our fabulous members.
 Please do not hesitate to reach out to us at info@cacbt.ca